groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/cdr-to-svg.md

         - icon: "far fa-file-CDR"
           title: " About CDR File Format"
           content: |
-            A CDR file is a vector drawing image file that is natively created with CorelDRAW for storing digital image encoded and compressed.
-Such a drawing file contains text, lines, shapes, images, colours and effects for vector representation of image contents.
-CDR files can be opened with CorelDRAW as the primary application and can also be converted to other formats such as PDF, JPG, PNG, BMP and AI.
-It can be used for representation of various graphics data like brochures, tabloids, envelopes, and postcards.
+            A CDR file is a vector drawing image file that is natively created with CorelDRAW for storing digital images encoded and compressed.
+Such a drawing file contains text, lines, shapes, images, colors, and effects for vector representation of image contents.
+It can be used for the representation of various graphics data like brochures, tabloids, envelopes, and postcards.
 Besides CorelDRAW, other Corel products such as Corel Paintshop Pro and CorelDRAW Graphics suite can also open the CDR file formats.

           link: "https://docs.fileformat.com/image/cdr/"

     format:
         # format loop
-        - icon: "far fa-file-SVG"
+        - icon: "far fa-image"
           title: " About SVG File Format"
           content: |
             SVG files are Scalable Vector Graphics Files that use XML based text format for describing the appearance of image.
 The word Scalable refers to the fact that the SVG can be scaled to different sizes without losing any quality.
 Text based description of such files make them independent of resolution.
 It is one of the mostly used format for building website and print graphics in order to achieve scalability.
-The format can only be used for two-dimensional graphics though.
-SVG files can be viewed/opened in almost all modern browsers including Chrome, Internet Explorer, Firefox, and Safari.

           link: "https://docs.fileformat.com/page-description-language/svg/"